Azure-Samples/eks-aks-migration-guide/setup-velero-backup-eks.md

       ...

 ```
-We can also see the backup files created by Velero in the Amazon S3 bucket we previously created:
+To check the backup files created by Velero in the Amazon S3 bucket previously created:

 ```bash
 aws s3 ls $BUCKET/backups/eks-wp-mysql-backup/